Trustroots/mediawiki-nostr-auth/README.md

 ## path

-We'll first try to get this to work on nomadwiki.org, which arose from the digital graveyard today, so it's.
+We'll first try to get this to work on nomadwiki.org, which arose from the digital graveyard in October 2024.

 Thoughts about the user flow: https://github.com/Trustroots/mediawiki-nostr-auth/issues/5